tensorflow/models/research/syntaxnet/g3doc/structured.md

 The general goal is to train structured models, where there's a beam or a trellis, normalized globally.

-To begin, we implement the CRF objective (also termend "contrastive learning") for parsing.
+To begin, we implement the CRF objective (also termed "contrastive learning") for parsing.
 Paraphrasing the notes of who/mjcollins, we have globally normalized path probabilities